Search

 All maintained schools must have a written policy on sex education, which they must make freely available to parents.

-What subjects must Academies teach?
+What subjects must academies teach?

 The government has stated that: